Average Residency Salary by Location and Post-Graduate Year (PGY)

 Posted in: Residency

-According to the most recent available AAMC data, the average total salary (also called a stipend) for medical residents is $63,800 during Postgraduate Year 1 (PGY-1).
+According to the most recent available AAMC data, the average total salary (sometimes called a stipend) for medical residents is $68,166 during Postgraduate Year 1 (PGY-1).
 Each year, residents receive a predetermined salary increase.

 Other job benefits, such as insurance, transportation benefits, and paid time off, differ by residency program but are offered equally across the institution.

-Let me take you through the relevant stats and important factors to consider, like job benefits to look out for.
-I might even be able to help you conquer The Match.
+Let’s go through the relevant stats and important factors to consider, like healthcare job benefits to look out for.
+We may even be able to help you boost your odds during The Match

 Quick Stats